JavierCabanas/RandomUser/README.md

 * Add cache invalidation policies (especially in the memory storage to decrease unnecessary RAM consumption)
 * Integrate CI with Firebase test labs to execute UI tets remotely
 * Improve failure modeling: the current one is horizontal to the whole app.
 It could be convenient to have different sealed classes of failures, more specific to each layer or each functionality.

+### Projet management
+As a help to make the development of the test in an incremental way [there is a project in Trello](https://trello.com/b/BjNPy0LH/prueba-c%C3%B3digo-aplazame) with a kanban board with the main milestones